datahubio/docs/README.md

 ![[Screenshot-repo.png]]

 - Now that you've got your own copy, it's time to publish it with Datahub Cloud

+### Understanding the template

+The template repository you just created contains the following files:
+- The data.csv
+- README.md which has:
+  - Structured data: Frontmatter with Frictionless data package spec in the `datapackage` field.
+It describes the data file(s) in the repository (in this case, the `data.csv`).
+  - Unstructured data: Below the frontmatter, you can add a description / free text in markdown format

+> Note: If you want to edit the README, refer to the [Frictionless data package spec](https://specs.frictionlessdata.io/data-package/).

 ## Sign up